 Ingredients

-Bacon- Bacon and pumpkin are a fantastic flavor combination.
-The saltiness from the bacon and sweetness from the pumpkin make each bite deliciously balanced.
+- Bacon- Bacon and pumpkin are a fantastic flavor combination.
+The saltiness from the bacon and sweetness from the pumpkin are the best.

-Ground Nutmeg- You don't use much nutmeg in this recipe, but I promise it packs a punch.
-Do not leave it out.
-It's a small ingredient, but sometimes the smallest flavor can make a world of difference.
+- Ground Nutmeg- You don't use much nutmeg in this recipe, but I promise it packs a punch.

-Vegetable or Chicken Stock- Rice needs a lot of liquid to cook.
-Since the rice absorbs the liquid, it's also an excellent opportunity to add flavor.
-All the delicious flavors from your stock will cook into the rice and make it even more delicious.
-You can use store-bought or homemade stock for this recipe.
+- Vegetable or Chicken Stock- Rice needs a lot of liquid to cook.
+Since the rice absorbs the liquid, it's also a good opportunity to add flavor through the broth.

-Pumpkin Puree- This recipe uses 100% pure canned pumpkin puree.
+- Pumpkin Puree- This recipe uses 100% pure canned pumpkin puree.
 You can use your own homemade pumpkin puree if you want to.
-Just be sure that when buying the puree, you don't accidentally pick up canned pumpkin pie mix.
-The pumpkin pie mix is usually right next to the pumpkin puree but has added sugar and spices that don't belong in this recipe.

-Salt and Pepper- These pantry staples are always great for fine-tuning flavors.
+- Salt and Pepper- These pantry staples are always great for fine-tuning flavors.
 Feel free to adjust the amounts to your liking.
-If, after adding the parmesan at the end of the recipe, you still need a little extra salt, it's a great time to stir in an additional sprinkle.

 How to Make Instant Pot Pumpkin Risotto